 I cup milk and 1 tablespoon of lemon juice, place it all in a cup and allow it to ‘curdle’ for about 5 minutes then it should be good to go.

-the step by step guide to making scones with self raising flour
+the step by step guide to making this self raising flour scones recipe

 sift your dry ingredients

 In a large mixing bowl, gently sift the self-raising flour, baking powder, and salt together.
 This crucial step ensures that the dry ingredients are thoroughly combined, resulting in a smoother and finer texture in the baked scones.
 Sifting also helps to remove any lumps or clumps that may be present in the flour, ensuring an even distribution of ingredients throughout the batter.